Emidio/zabbix_template_powerwall/README.md

 pip3 install pypowerwall

+You need to copy the two scripts in your externalscript zabbix folder, adjust timezone in powerwall.py and path in powerwall.sh.

 Import Zabbix template.
 Create a new host (doesn't matter interface, I set SNMP), assign the template, set the correct macros: